pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

 * **Documentation and citation**
   * It is important that you provide the appropriate documentation for your resource \(e.g. manuals, help files etc.\), which you should also version along with the software and add as reference to your metadata record.
   * Recommend one of the publications about your resource as the one to be cited for scholarly attribution and add this information in the metadata record.
-  * Make sure that you fill in the metadata record all the elements required for citing your resource[^4], i.e. the creator of the resource, a title, the resource type and an identifier, and optionally, the publication date, the version and the publisher or distributor.
+  * Make sure that you fill in the metadata record all the elements required for citing your resource[^5], i.e. the creator of the resource, a title, the resource type and an identifier, and optionally, the publication date, the version and the publisher or distributor.
 * **Linking to other entities**: In all cases, where linking to other resources or entities \(e.g. persons, projects etc.\), please try to do this through unique and persistent identifiers of authority lists and sources, to the extent possible, documenting also the authority and/or scheme it adheres to.

 ---
+[^1]: You can find samples of XMI files [here](https://openminted.github.io/releases/xmiExamples/).
-[^1]: For applications built with the OpenMinTeD workflow editor, converters from PDF and other popular formats for publications into XMI are provided by OpenMinTeD.
+[^2]: For applications built with the OpenMinTeD workflow editor, converters from PDF and other popular formats for publications into XMI are provided by OpenMinTeD.
-[^2]: For applications uploaded in OpenMinTeD that consume XMI, the appropriate converters for handling scholarly content input are provided by OpenMinTeD.
+[^3]: For applications uploaded in OpenMinTeD that consume XMI, the appropriate converters for handling scholarly content input are provided by OpenMinTeD.
-[^3]: For other types of output results (e.g. lists of named entities, lists of terms with statistical information etc.), application providers are welcome to use any format(s) they find fit.
+[^4]: For other types of output results (e.g. lists of named entities, lists of terms with statistical information etc.), application providers are welcome to use any format(s) they find fit.
-[^4]: For citation, OpenMinTeD endorses the [Joint Declaration of Data Citation Principles](https://www.force11.org/group/joint-declaration-data-citation-principles-final), as well as the more specialised [RDA recommendations for data citation of evolving data](https://www.rd-alliance.org/system/files/RDA-DC-Recommendations_151020.pdf) and [DataCite guidelines](https://www.datacite.org/cite-your-data.html).
+[^5]: For citation, OpenMinTeD endorses the [Joint Declaration of Data Citation Principles](https://www.force11.org/group/joint-declaration-data-citation-principles-final), as well as the more specialised [RDA recommendations for data citation of evolving data](https://www.rd-alliance.org/system/files/RDA-DC-Recommendations_151020.pdf) and [DataCite guidelines](https://www.datacite.org/cite-your-data.html).